wingify/readme-central/docs/Integrations/fme-ide-developer-tools-integrations/tech-debt-client.md

 next:
   description: ''
 ---
-The **VWO FME Tech Debt Client** is a tool that analyzes your VWO flags usage and provides recommendations based on the source code in your project.
+The **VWO FE Tech Debt Client** is a tool that analyzes your VWO flags usage and provides recommendations based on the source code in your project.
 This application is configurable using command-line arguments.

 ## Features